mmarshall540/emacs-beginner-config/README.md

   This package allows the built-in Speedbar to act as a sidebar window, rather than a separate frame.

+* vertico - A more polished completion system, which automatically pops-up without delay and updates the list of completion candidates as you type.

 * which-key - Emacs has a lot of keybindings.
 And a lot of commands require a sequence of keys, not just one.
 This package automatically shows you the available keybindings in a pop-up